A detailed look at the debate regarding the safety of microwave ovens which has raged for decades.

 A lack of thorough testing 60 years ago doesn’t necessarily mean there is danger present.

-This is true, but any form of cooking food will destroy some nutrients.
+This claim is actually true, but any form of cooking food will destroy some nutrients.
 This is not unique to microwave ovens.
 Consider the following:

 Food scientist Barry Swanson remarked that microwaving can retain more nutrients than over forms of cooking.